 The findings of this study will act as an eye opener for young generation leaders and government agencies to develop practicable guidelines in assisting the young generations in preserving the traditional food knowledge and practices.
-The government, through the Ministry of Education and the Ministry of Rural Development, can establish mechanisms to encourage more research and development on Malaysian traditional food knowledge to the young generations.
+The government, through the Ministry of Education and the Ministry of Rural Development, can establish mechanisms to encourage more research and development on Malaysian traditional food through a centre or institute.
+This would be able to create awareness programme to promote Malaysian traditional food knowledge to the young generations.
 A module and curriculum on Malaysian traditional food could be taught to secondary school teenagers and youth who are interested in the food business.
 This will create an opportunity for the younger generation to explore and understand the traditional Malaysian food skills, thus in the long term preserving the ethnic traditional food.
 In addition, the originality of this research will create or expand the Malaysian food body of knowledge as well as extend and enhance the gastronomical literatures globally.
 Furthermore, this study will also act as a benchmark and basis for the future and for other researchers to look further on this issue or other aspects of traditional food related cultural studies.